Sundeem7/jeopardy/readme.md

 1. Click the Start Button
 2. Select a question from a category
 3. Select an answer from the choices given
-4. You will earn points if the answer chosenis correct, but will lose points if the answer is not correct
+4. You will earn points if the answer chosen is correct, but will lose points if the answer is not correct.
+5. To win you need 3000 points.
+You lose if you get -2000 points.

 ## Wireframe